 Fournier is a French last name that has a gentle, classy air about it.
 This occupational surname carries the meaning of “baker.”
 In Vitoria, Spain, you can find the Fournier Museum of Playing Cards, featuring more than 20,000 card decks!

-As you look at French last names, one that, of course, will top any list would be Francois.
+As you look at French last names, one that, of course, will top any list is Francois.
 Francois literally and straightforwardly means “Frenchman.”
-A notable bearer of this name is Elvis Francois, an American orthopedic surgeon known as Dr. Elvis, who has made significant contributions to raising money for Covid relief and was among the list of People Magazine’s 2020 Sexiest Man Alive.
+A notable bearer of this name is Elvis Francois, an American orthopedic surgeon known as Dr. Elvis, who has made significant contributions to raising money for COVID relief and was among the list of People Magazine’s 2020 Sexiest Man Alive.

 Garcon is a surname that any list of French last names would be amiss to exclude.
 This last name is French for “boy.”
 Interestingly, Garcon is mistaken for “waiter.”
 The root of this curious confusion can be traced back to when English-speaking customers first frequented French restaurants and, upon hearing locals call out “Garcon!” to servers, mistook the meaning.

-Those who are familiar with all things hair care would also be familiar with the French surname Garnier.
+Those who are familiar with all things hair care will also be familiar with the French surname Garnier.
 Garnier is the modern variation of the Old French terms “Gerner” or “gernier.”
-It is an occupational last name that means “keeper of granary” or “storehouse for corn.”
+It is an occupational last name that means “keeper of the granary” or “storehouse for corn.”